 Browsewrap agreements have the inherent protection that repeated use of or interaction with a website indicates a certain level of awareness of their existence, and therefore notice.

 In "Cairo v.
 CrossMedia Services," a user had used the Cross Media Services website on numerous occasions.

 When a dispute arose, the court found that Cairo's repeated use of CrossMedia Services formed the evidential basis that Cairo had a working basis and knowledge of the website, which included the Terms of Service agreement.

 If you're using a browsewrap agreement, the more a user has had the opportunity to see and read your Terms and Conditions agreement, the more likely a court will enforce the Terms and Conditions agreement against that user.

 Zaltz v.
 Jdate

-There's some legal indication that a hybrid of the clickwrap and browsewrap agreement can be used to further provide enforceability to an agreement.
+There's some legal indication that a hybrid of a clickwrap and browsewrap agreement can be used to further provide enforceability to an agreement.

 JDate moved to have the case transferred to California as it was agreed to in the license agreement displayed on JDates website.
 Zaltz had noted that she "didn't believe that she agreed to such a clause."